"The Expansion of For-profit Colleges in the 21st Century and Its Implications for Social Inequality"

 These questions are answered using two large, nationally representative samples, one for a cohort of high school students that entered higher education prior to the expansion of for-profit colleges (NELS 1988-2000) and one for a cohort of high school students that entered during the expansion (the ELS 2002-2012), along with detailed panel data on all accredited for-profit institutions in the U.S between 2000 and 2010.

 One major finding of the dissertation is that for-profit colleges enhance socioeconomic inequality in the US, both by increasing socioeconomic sorting in the type of colleges that students attend, and by reducing the odds that low-SES students will earn a bachelor’s degree.
-A second major finding is that between 2000 and 2010, the for-profit colleges that were most successful in raising enrollment were those that adopted a hybrid strategy of imitation and innovation: by mimicking traditional non-profit colleges, for-profits were able to gain legitimacy, but by innovating their organizational structure (e.g., flexible calendars, online degrees, etc.), they were able to compete against community colleges and other non-profit colleges.
+A second major finding is that between 2000 and 2010, the for-profit colleges that were most successful in raising enrollment were those that mimicked traditional non-profit colleges in order to gain legitimacy, but, at the same time, offered an innovative organizational structure to their students, including flexible calendars and online education.
+This hybrid structure enabled them to compete against community colleges and other non-profit colleges.
 These results lay the groundwork for a theoretical and practical understanding of changes in the higher education market.
-My future projects will explore the organizational mechanisms that generate negative outcomes for students (e.g., tuition rates, online learning, quality of instruction, etc.).
+My current projects continue to explore these organizational practices, their impact on student outcomes, and the response of non-profit colleges to these changes.